-The first case was of a 32 years old man, Nepalese student studying in Wuhan University of Technology, Wuhan, China who returned to Nepal on January 13, 2020.
+The first case was of a 32 years old man, Nepalese student studying at Wuhan University of Technology, Wuhan, China who returned to Nepal on January 13, 2020.
 He fell ill on January 3 for which he came back to Nepal.
 He consulted with the chief complaint of cough at the Outpatient Department of Sukraraj Tropical and Infectious Diseases Hospital.
 No history of exposure to the wet market of Wuhan, China was given.
 Throat swabs collected and tested which was positive for COVID-19.
-The test was done in WHO laboratory in Hong Kong.
-He was admitted with the temperature of 7=37.2C (99F) with throat congestion only.
+The test was done in the WHO laboratory in Hong Kong.
+He was admitted with a temperature of 7=37.2C (99F) with throat congestion only.
 He was then isolated and broad-spectrum antibiotics were given along with other supportive treatments.
 He suddenly developed difficulty in breathing and the SpO2 (Oxygen saturation level) dropped to 87% on room air.
-Chest radiographs revealed the infiltration in the upper lobe of left lung.
-The temperature spiked to 38.9C (102F) next day with increase in difficulty of breathing.
+Chest radiographs revealed the infiltration in the upper lobe of the left lung.
+The temperature spiked to 38.9C (102F) the next day with an increase in the difficulty of breathing.
 On the 3rd day of admission (January 16), there was no fever and he was improved clinically.
-Follow up assessments were done on January 29 and January 31 sending the throat swabs which resulted Negative.
+Follow up assessments were done on January 29 and January 31 sending the throat swabs which resulted in Negative.
 Hence, the Health Ministry announced the first case of Coronavirus in Nepal was detected on January 23, 2020.
 Likewise, there were three individuals who returned from China with similar symptoms, were kept under observation.
 The test results were negative.

 Effects of Coronavirus-19 in Nepal

 According to the NTB, the top ten countries from where Nepal receives the maximum tourists are stated as high alert.
-Those countries are India, China, Thailand, South Korea, Australia, Germany, France, US, Sri Lanka, etc. Travel advisories have been issued by most of the countries.
-Some countries like Thailand has discouraged traveling abroad stating "it could be your last holiday".
+Those countries are India, China, Thailand, South Korea, Australia, Germany, France, the US, Sri Lanka, etc. Travel advisories have been issued by most of the countries.
+Some countries like Thailand have discouraged traveling abroad stating "it could be your last holiday".
 Japan is considering to call of the 2020 Olympics while Saudi Arabia has completely suspended the entry of foreign pilgrimages for the Hajj.
 Many actions have been implemented in different countries in different ways to limit any unnecessary risks as well as to avoid entry of Coronavirus.
 In the meantime, Nepal is also considering to postpone "Visit Nepal Year 2020" as India and China are the two major sources of tourists to Nepal.
 The Rasuwagadhi, Nepal-China border has been temporarily shut down to prevent its spread in Nepal.

-The project of Pokhara Regional International Airport has been delayed in completion due to labor shortage.
-Many Chinese workers had returned to China for the celebration of Lunar New Year holidays in January.
+The project of Pokhara Regional International Airport has been delayed in completion due to a labor shortage.
+Many Chinese workers had returned to China for the celebration of the Lunar New Year holidays in January.
 Those Chinese workers were supposed to return to Nepal by February 1.
 But due to the coronavirus epidemic, the workers are now undergoing quarantine before they will be departing to Nepal for their work.
 Other project works like Gautam Buddha International Airport, the 756-Megawatt Tamur Storage Hydroelectricity project, the Melamchi water supply project, also have been adversely affected.

 Coronavirus and Visit Nepal Year 2020

 Finally, let's pray for the departed souls rest in peace and for the speedy recovery of infected individuals.
-Let's not panic but spread the relative information to protect and prevent from the effect of COVID-19.
+Let's not panic but spread the relative information to protect and prevent the effect of COVID-19.

 The latest updates regarding Coronavirus-19 can be checked in the given web link: https://www.worldometers.info/coronavirus/